I spent the weekend in Minneapolis for a one-day blogging conference.

 In the last couple of years since I went to Alt Summit in Salt Lake City, I’ve gotten a fair number of emails asking me for my thoughts on various conferences and if people should go or not (usually those emails say something like, “I’d really like to go to _________” but I can’t decide if it’s worth the money.”
 Sista, I know just what you’re saying).

-Here’s what I think you should think about when you’re trying to decide whether a particular conference is a good fit for you:
+Here’s what I think you should think about when you’re trying to decide whether a particular conference is a good fit for you!

 - What do you want to get out of it?
 Are you looking to connect with brands and sponsors?
 Do you want to network?
 Are you hoping to learn new skills like how to make money on your blog or take better Instagram photos?
 Every conference offers something different, so you’ll want to think hard about what YOU want, not just conference is popular at the moment.
 Look through the classes and sessions being offered and think, “Are these things going to be useful to me?”
 Who is sponsoring?
 Are they brands that make sense for you to work with?

 - Where is it located?
-After going to Alt Summit twice, I realized that the vast majority of bloggers and small businesses that attended were fairly local (Alt Summit takes place in Salt Lake City, Utah, and I’d say 80% of the people I met both times were from Utah, California, and Arizona).
+After going to Alt Summit multiple times, I realized that the vast majority of bloggers and small businesses that attended were fairly local (Alt Summit took place for years in Salt Lake City, Utah, and I’d say 80% of the people I met both times were from Utah, California, and Arizona).
 I think you’ll get a lot more bang for your buck if you go to something in your general area because you’ll meet people and businesses that are close to you and that you can continue to work with or meet up with in the future.
 Not to mention the fact that it’s usually much cheaper to go to a conference close to home where you don’t have to fly or get a hotel room.

 - How much does it cost?
 In a perfect world, this wouldn’t be a factor, but I think for most of us, it’s a huge consideration.
 I think a lot of the time, it’s hard to make the money back from a conference right away, I asked a blogger friend recently about a conference she’d gone to and she said, “That’s some expensive inspiration.”
 I definitely don’t think more expensive means better – sometimes it just means fancier.
 Also, usually the longer the conference, the more expensive it is, but I think it is hard to absorb more than a day or two of information before you just reach saturation.
 Shorter generally means less expensive, less nights in a hotel, and less arrangements to be away from work or children.